Gummybearr/plantail/dev/readme.md

 Grow with the app as you complete your schedule!
 Get started with a schedule that feels like a game.

-Here are the features of PlanTale!
+Here are the features of PlanTail!

 📒You can organize your schedule by type!
 - Register non-recurring events with just a name and date